Ahmed-Owijan/My-Project-1/README.md

-#This is my first projrect.
+#This is my first project.

-##I am happying if you add anynote.
+##I am happying if you add any notes.